Johann-Schneider/Donut.Core/README.md

 - /gms [Player] - Set the gamemode to survival (of a player)
 - /gma [Player] - Set the gamemode to adventure (of a player)
 - /gm <0/1/2/3|s/c/a/sp> [Player] - Set the gamemode (of a player)

-Support:
-If you need help or have a question/suggestion join my [Discord](https://dsc.gg/donutdev).